krilllind/angular-examples/multiple-languages/README.md

 10. Translate and build

-Send your language specific files to a linguist or translate them your self.
-Once completed, run the `npm run i18n` command again to ensure line number and id is correct, then proceed to build angular in production mode like normal.
+Send your language specific files to a linguist or translate them yourself.
+Once completed, run the `npm run i18n` command again to ensure line number and id's are correct, then proceed to build angular in production mode like normal.

 ```bash
 > npm run i18n
 > npm run build
 ```

 This will result in two output directories under `/dist`, one fore each language.
+You can then configure in your hosting provider which language version a users should be redirected to.

 - en-US
 - sv-SE